im-tomu/fomu-workshop/docs/mixed-hdl.rst

    Suffix successfully added to file
    $

 You can then load ``blink.dfu`` onto Fomu by using ``make load`` or the same ``dfu-util -D`` command we’ve been using so far.
 You should see a blinking pattern of varying color on your Fomu, indicating your bitstream was successfully loaded.

-If you take a closer look at the sources in ``hdl/mixed/blink``, you will find that modules/components ``blink`` and ``clkgen`` are written both in VHDL and Verilog.
+If you take a closer look at the sources in :repo:`hdl/mixed/blink <hdl/mixed/blink>`, you will find that modules/components ``blink`` and ``clkgen`` are written both in VHDL and Verilog.
-The Makefile uses ``blink.vhd`` and ``clkgen.v`` by default.
+The :repo:`Makefile <hdl/mixed/blink/Makefile>` uses ``blink.vhd`` and ``clkgen.v`` by default.
 However, any of the following cases produce the same result:

 - ``blink.vhd`` + ``clkgen.v``
 - ``blink.v`` + ``clkgen.vhdl``
 - ``blink.vhd`` + ``clkgen.vhdl``
 - ``blink.v`` + ``clkgen.v``

-You can modify variables `VHDL_SYN_FILES` and ``VERILOG_SYN_FILES`` in the Makefile for trying other combinations.
+You can modify variables `VHDL_SYN_FILES` and ``VERILOG_SYN_FILES`` in the :repo:`Makefile <hdl/mixed/blink/Makefile>`
+for trying other combinations.
 For a better understanding, it is suggested to compare these modules with the single file solutions in :ref:`HDLs:Verilog` and :ref:`HDLs:VHDL`.